It should have been the happiest time of his life.

 “For me, coming through this, it’s given me endless opportunity to learn from my trauma, learn from my pain and really learn that life is a gift and we need to go all in,” says Erik.

 And go all-in he has.
-Since returning home, Erik graduated with an Executive MBA from Simon Fraser University and dove headfirst into the family business as Director of Brinkman Group.
-He is a present and attentive father to his two children, and a grateful husband to his wife, Ariana.
+Since returning home, Erik graduated as Valedictorian with an Executive MBA from Simon Fraser University and dove headfirst into the family business as a Director of Brinkman Group.
+He is a present and attentive father to his two children, and a grateful husband to his wife, Arianna.

 “Now, any moment I get with my family is just the best medicine,” says Erik.
 “It’s such a gift.
 They are the world’s best healers that I’ve ever experienced.
 It’s such a joy.”